 How to Apply to the Kasteel Well Summer Program

-Please note that the roof of the main castle building is being replaced this summer.
+Please note that the roof of the main castle building is being replaced summer 2014.
 This means that the entire main castle building will be under scaffolding.
 The interior rooms within will be in use, but unfortunately the opportunity to take a beautiful photograph of the outside structure isn't possible until the scaffolding comes down in early September, 2014.